paritytech/cumulus/pallets/asset-tx-payment/README.md

 ## Asset Transaction Payment Pallet

-This pallet allows runtimes that include it to pay for transactions in assets other than the main token of the chain.
+This pallet allows runtimes that include it to pay for transactions in assets other than the native token of the chain.

 ### Overview
 It does this by extending transactions to include an optional `AssetId` that specifies the asset